Skip to main content

 • Regular sleep schedule

-• Practice post-op movements (like getting out of bed or using assistive devices)
+• Practice post-op movements such as getting out of bed or using assistive devices

 • Gentle yoga or meditation for calm and focus